ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 - This will return config you will need to access your Microk8s cluster
 - On your computer you will need to configure Kubectl by editing your `kube config`
 - My Kubectl configuration is here on my Mac `/home/.kube/config`
-- Install and setup Kubectl on Mac [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)
-- Install and setup Kubectl on Windows [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
-- Install and setup Kubectl on Linux [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
-- This would also be a good time to install Helm on your local machine as we will need it in part 3
-- Install Helm with Homebrew package manager `brew install helm` generally used on Mac
-- Install Helm with Chocolatey windows package manager `choco install kubernetes-helm`
-- Taken from the official Helm page on the web [here](https://helm.sh/)

 ```
 - cluster: